sveint/flask-swagger-ui/README.md

 Simple Flask blueprint for adding [Swagger UI](https://github.com/swagger-api/swagger-ui) to your flask application.

-Included Swagger UI version: 4.11.1.
+Included Swagger UI version: 5.21.0.

+**This project is not actively maintained, but might receive occasional updates.
+Please fork it if you need a newer version.**

 ## Installation